wonghoi/enhanced_session_linux/README.md

-As of 2026 we are in a limbo because GNOME 49+ disabled X11, which is required to make xrdp the only RDP with vsocks needed for Enhanced Session), work yet GNOME 49+'s better RDP is not vsocks-ready.
+As of 2026 we are in a limbo because GNOME 49+ disabled X11, which is required to make xrdp the only RDP with vsocks needed for Enhanced Session, work yet GNOME 49+'s better RDP is not vsocks-ready.
 This means more and more new Linux distros out of the box won't work with Enhanced Session without much wrestling after installation.